Tank Integrity Inspection and Maintenance

-As the facility owner/operator, is it clear what you need to do to implement a proper tank inspection program in accordance with SPCC requirements?
+As the facility owner/operator, is it clear what you need to do to implement a proper above-ground storage tank integrity inspection program in accordance with SPCC requirements?
 If not, the Steel Tank Institute (STI) and American Petroleum Institute (API) have developed the following industry standards to help guide SPCC facility owners/operators with tank integrity management:

 - STI SP001 Standard (6th Edition, January 2018)